Taberone/Cataclysm-DDA-Touhou-Mod/README.md

 Other mods required would be Necromancy (Wicked Hermit spawns with a Dormant Minion), Arcana Mod (Wicked Hermit knows Arcana skill), and More Classes and Scenarios (Starting locations from both of them are used).

 Playing as a male survivor will only change the underwear (Boxers instead of panties) and nothing else (still wearing a dress/skirt/etc) at the moment.
+There is no compatibility with Chesthole or tilesets that actually display clothing and gear at the moment.

 ----------------------------------------------------------------
 **New Professions:**